takameyer/cody/README.md

 # Cody

-This Python application uses LangChain to interact with OpenAI's GPT-4o API.
+This Python application uses LangChain to interact with OpenAI's GPT-4o LLM.
 It loads a project directory as a RAG reference into context and opens up a chat dialogue to have discussions.

 ## Features
 - **Contextual Project Reference**: LLM is able to speak directly about a given project.